Why Cheat India: Box office

 Gaurang Chauhan of Times Now News criticised the film, writing "Why Cheat India has opened on a poor note at the box office.
 So much so, that it might turn out to be one of the lowest openers for Emraan Hashmi in recent times.
 Ironically, this is also one of his better-received films in recent times.
 The occupancy rate is only around 5 per cent for Why Cheat India."

 The domestic collection of the film is ₹86.6 million.

 Soundtrack

-The music of the film is composed by Rochak Kohli, Guru Randhawa, Krsna Solo, Kunaal-Rangon, Agnee and Soumik Sen while the lyrics are penned by Manoj Muntashir, Kumaar, Kunaal Verma, Guru Randhawa and Juhi Saklani.
-'Dil Main Ho Tum' first two lines are inspired from the song "Dil Main Ho Tum" from the 1987 film Satyamev Jayte (1987), originally composed by Bappi Lahiri, then recreated by Rochak Kohli.
+The music of the film is composed by Rochak Kohli, Guru Randhawa, Krsna Solo, Kunaal-Rangon, Agnee and Soumik Sen, while the lyrics are penned by Manoj Muntashir, Kumaar, Kunaal Verma, Guru Randhawa and Juhi Saklani.
+The first two lines of the song "Dil Mein Ho Tum" are inspired by the song of the same name from the 1987 film Satyamev Jayate.
+The song was originally composed by Bappi Lahiri and then recreated by Rochak Kohli.